manniwood/cl4pg/README.md

     "Bob",
     "easypassword",
     1);
-pgSession.cInsert(newUser, "sql/insert_user.sql");
+pgSession.insert(newUser, "sql/insert_user.sql");
 pgSession.commit();  // don't forget!
 ```

 ## Exception Handling

-Whenever an exception is encountered, cl4pg automatically does a rollback, and throws
+Whenever an exception is encountered, cl4pg *automatically does a rollback*, and throws
 a `Cl4pgException`, or a subclass of `Cl4pgException`, which is an unchecked exception.

 [Find out why Cl4pgException is unchecked.](docs/philosophy/exceptions.md)

-The original exception can always be accessed using `getCause()`.
+The original, underlying exception can always be accessed using `getCause()`.

 Furthermore, if the underlying exception was a `PSQLException`, it will get wrapped in a
 `Cl4pgPgSqlException`, which will have many useful access methods such as `getTable()`